Underwater acoustics: Underwater navigation and tracking

-Underwater navigation and tracking is a common requirement for exploration and work by divers, ROV, autonomous underwater vehicles (AUV), manned submersibles and submarines alike.
+Underwater navigation and tracking is a common requirement for exploration and work by divers, ROV, autonomous underwater vehicles (AUV), crewed submersibles and submarines alike.
 Unlike most radio signals which are quickly absorbed, sound propagates far underwater and at a rate that can be precisely measured or estimated.
 It can thus be used to measure distances between a tracked target and one or multiple reference of baseline stations precisely, and triangulate the position of the target, sometimes with centimeter accuracy.
 Starting in the 1960s, this has given rise to underwater acoustic positioning systems which are now widely used.

 Seismic exploration

 Seismic exploration involves the use of low frequency sound (< 100 Hz) to probe deep into the seabed.
 Despite the relatively poor resolution due to their long wavelength, low frequency sounds are preferred because high frequencies are heavily attenuated when they travel through the seabed.
 Sound sources used include airguns, vibroseis and explosives.